-3.3 Wealth & Investment
+3.3 Wealth and Investment

 Our Wealth & Investment business subscribes to the Code for Responsible Investing in South Africa (CRISA).
 We are also a signatory of the United Nations Principles for Responsible Investment (UN PRI).
 Our policy and related frameworks incorporate both the CRISA and the UN PRI principles in defining our governance and stewardship responsibilities regarding fossil fuels.
-In addition, our Investec Wealth & Investment research team incorporates ESG factors into its investment analysis as standard across all asset classes and for listed equities this is strengthened using Sustainalytics, a global leader in ESG research and risk metrics.
+In addition, our Investec Wealth & Investment research team incorporates ESG factors into its investment analysis as standard across all asset classes and for listed equities, this is strengthened using Sustainalytics, a global leader in ESG research and risk metrics.

-4. Our commitment to sustainability
+04. Commitment to sustainability

 Our commitment to sustainability recognises the interconnected nature of our business, the economy, the environment and society.
-We play an important role in funding (both lending and investing) and advising a sustainable economy that is cognisant of the world's limited natural resources and promotes carbon reduction.
-We integrate environmental, social and governance (ESG) considerations into our day-to-day operations and decision-making to support a sustainable, long-term vision.
+We play an important role in funding (both lending and investing) a sustainable economy that is cognisant of the world's limited natural resources and promotes carbon reduction.
+We integrate sustainability-related considerations into our day-to-day operations and decisionmaking to support a sustainable, long-term vision.
 One of the greatest socio-economic and environmental impacts we can have is to partner with our clients and stakeholders to accelerate a cleaner, more resilient and inclusive world.
 As a result, we are focused on positively contributing to the delivery of the Sustainable Development Goals (SDGs).
-We are committed to respecting human rights, using internationally recognised principles and voluntary standards to guide us in our consideration of ESG aspects.
+We are committed to respecting human rights, using internationally recognised principles and voluntary standards to guide us in our consideration of sustainability aspects.
 These principles and standards include the:

-- 2030 Agenda and the UN Sustainable Development Goals - 10 principles of the UN Global Compact - International Finance Corporation (IFC) to assess high and medium risk industries - OECD Guidelines for Multinational Enterprises and export credits - CDP (formerly known as the Carbon Disclosure Project) - Task Force on Climate-related Financial Disclosures (TCFD) - Task Force on Nature-related Financial Disclosures (TNFD) - Partnership for Biodiversity Accounting Financials (PBAF) - African Natural Capital Alliance (ANCA) - Banking Association of South Africa (BASA) guidelines for social and environmental risk - United for Wildlife Financial Taskforce principles - International and local laws and regulatory frameworks relating to environmental standards.
+- 2030 Agenda and the UN Sustainable Development Goals - 10 principles of the UN Global Compact - International Finance Corporation (IFC) to assess high and medium risk industries - OECD Guidelines for Multinational Enterprises and export credits - CDP (formerly known as the Carbon Disclosure Project) - Task Force on Climate-related Financial Disclosures (TCFD) - Task Force on Nature-related Financial Disclosures (TNFD) - Partnership for Biodiversity Accounting Financials (PBAF) - African Natural Capital Alliance (ANCA) - International Financial Reporting Standards (IFRS) S1 and S2 - Corporate Sustainability Reporting Disclosure (CSRD) requirements - Banking Association of South Africa (BASA) guidelines for social and environmental risk - United for Wildlife Financial Taskforce principles - International and local laws and regulatory frameworks relating to environmental standards.